C-Abdulio/GA-WDI-Project2/README.md

     - The Div will be rendered according to following parameters:
      - If Gender === "Boy", it will render a div featuring their name, the number of their Earth (e.g Earth - 1234) and a blue/red colored div featuring a shadowy Spider-Man figure.
      - If Gender === "Girl", it will render a div featuring their name, the number of their Earth (e.g Earth - 1234) and a teal/pink colored div featuring a shadowy Spider-Woman figure.
-     - If Gender === "Alternative", the same will happen as the other two, but rendered with a black or white color and have a more gender neutral Spider-Avatar.
+     - If Gender === "Alternative", the same will happen as the other two, but rendered with a black or white color and have a more gender neutral Spider-Avatar.*~~

  ![Component5](https://github.com/C-Abdulio/GA-WDI-Project2/blob/master/Wireframes/SpiderVerseAPI_ComponenGuide5After.png)

-## This Will and MAY get cut if the API does not permit to insert user elements on to the list or if the feature cannot be properly implemented
+## ~~*This Will and MAY get cut if the API does not permit to insert user elements on to the list or if the feature cannot be properly implemented*~~

+#EDIT: Could not fully comprehend inner working in time to to meet MVP.
+Had to be scrapped.
+Nobody gets to be a Spider-Man/Woman/Person. :(

 **Component 6 Alt - A Tribute to Stan Lee**
 - For another idea for a 6th component, and perhaps a far more reasonable *and appropriate* feature, is to create a component that renders API data to create a bio page about the late great legendary Marvel co-creator, Stan Lee.
 It will include a full bio, quotes, pictures and some video of interviews.
 Plus a heartfelt ode to the man from myself.